The Unseen Realm Expanded Edition: Myths, Mysteries, and Majesty (3M)

 Is the divine council biblical?
 (25 Divine Council Bible Passages)

-Have you ever heard the phrase “The divine council” or “divine council worldview” and wondered why you haven’t heard of it or read about it in the Bible?
-In short, it means that God surrounds himself with heavenly beings who deliberate and govern the cosmos on God’s behalf.
+Have you ever come across the phrase “the divine council” or “divine council worldview” and wondered why you haven’t heard much about it in the Bible?
+It’s there.
+But you may still ask, Who or what is the divine council in the Bible?
+What does it mean?
+And is the divine council really biblical?
+In short, Scripture presents God as surrounding himself with heavenly beings who deliberate and govern the cosmos on his behalf.
 What if I told you this concept runs from Genesis to Revelation and is central to understanding the biblical story?

 Christus Victor, the Divine Council, and Theological Implications of Christ’s Kingship